 2. Zustandspassiv:

-• Focus on the Resulting State: Zustandspassiv emphasizes the resulting state or condition that arises from a completed action.
+Focus on the Resulting State: Zustandspassiv emphasises the resulting state or condition that arises from a completed action.

-• Usage: Typically used to describe a state or condition that exists as a result of a completed action in the past.
+Usage: Typically used to describe a state or condition that exists due to a completed action in the past.

-In practice, Vorgangspassiv is often preferred because it is more versatile and generally more straightforward.
+In practice, Vorgangspassiv is often preferred because it is more versatile and straightforward.
 Native speakers tend to use it to avoid the complexities associated with Zustandspassiv.

 The German Tenses in the Passive Voice